Santander Cycles: Operation

-Regular users of the scheme can register on the TfL website for ad hoc use (pay by journey), one month unlimited use (recurring subscription), or one year unlimited use.
+Regular users of the scheme can register on the TfL website for a Single Ride (pay by journey), Day Pass, Monthly or Annual membership (recurring subscription).
 Registered users can undock the bike using an app, or can buy a key (£3) to operate the docking stations (up to four keys can be registered under a single account).
 The key allows a cycle to be released from the docking station.
+Unregistered users can purchase a Single Ride or a Day Pass at any docking station by using their payment card.

 On 3 December 2010, the scheme was extended to casual users who are not members of the scheme but hold major payment cards.
 The cost is the same to members and casual users, except that casual use for one year is not available.
 A credit or debit card can be used in a docking station to release a bicycle.

 Usage charges are charged at £1.65 per every 30 minutes or part thereof, registered members that have a subscription can have unlimited rides of up to 60 minutes during their subscription period, then £1.65 per additional 30 minutes or part thereof.

 Since 2022, electrically assisted bikes (e-bikes) have also been available.
 These are only available to registered users (unlocked via the app or a key), for £3.30 per journey up to 30 minutes (subscribers pay a £1 supplement per journey up to 60 minutes).
 All users pay £3.30 per additional 30 minutes.

+From March 2024, both casual and registered users of the scheme can purchase a Day Pass for £3.50, allowing unlimited 60-minute journeys within a 24 hour period (was £3.00 for 30 minutes but tariffs were upgraded by TfL in April 2025).
+Like other memberships, rides longer than 60 minutes incur an additional £1.65 per extra 60 minutes, with e-bikes costing £1 extra per journey and £3 for each additional 60 minutes.